Losing 20-plus pounds is a great accomplishment, and Joel Fuhrman, MD, aims to help you do that with his book, Eat to

 Cost: You will spend roughly the same amount on groceries, because though your produce budget will grow, you’ll spend nothing on meat or dairy.
 You have the option to buy items on Fuhrman's web site, including his books, supplements, nutrition bars, and more.

 Support: You can do this diet on your own, but there is additional help on Furhman's web site.
 You can buy various membership plans, which give you access to a variety of weight loss tools, recipes, and member discussion forums.

 Does It Work?

 You will absolutely lose weight on this plan, but you may not be able to do it long term.
 Eat to Live is very low in calories, protein, fat, and sodium, and high in fiber.

 The U.S. government's guidelines recommend shifting toward a more plant-based diet, but this extremely restrictive diet takes it a step further.
 It eliminates some food groups, and it doesn’t allow for snacks, sugar, or oils, which could make it very difficult to stay on.

 Fuhrman promises a 20-pound weight loss in 6 weeks from his vegan-type diet, which calls for eating a substantial amount of vegetables, at least 1 cup of beans and 4 servings of fruit, and a few other foods each day.
 Plant-based diets can be healthy if you take supplements to get the missing nutrients.

 Is It Good for Certain Conditions?

-Eat to Live is low in calories, sodium, and fat can certainly lower cholesterol levels and lower the risk for heart disease, as well as drop pounds.
+Eat to Live is low in calories, sodium, and fat can almost certainly lower cholesterol levels and lower the risk for heart disease, as well as drop pounds.